mftb/color-flask/README.md

 podman run -it -p 5000:5000 color-flask:latest
 ```

-You can request it the same way as before:
+You can request it the same way:

 ```
 curl --location --request GET 'http://0.0.0.0:5000' \